Armageddon – Les Effets Speciaux

-The ride closed on March 31, 2019, and the showbuilding will later be demolished for the Avengers Campus expansion to the 'Walt Disney Studios Park', as announced by Bob Iger in February 2018.
+The ride closed on March 31, 2019, and the showbuilding was later demolished for the Avengers Campus expansion to the 'Walt Disney Studios Park', as announced by Bob Iger in February 2018.

 History

 On September 29, 1999, Disney announced that a new theme park would be built right next to Disneyland Paris.
 It would be named Walt Disney Studios Park and be themed to movies.
-The park would feature various attractions, including Rock 'n' Roller Coaster Starring Aerosmith and Armageddon – Les Effets Speciaux.
-Themed to the 1998 film, Armageddon, it would be a special effects attraction similar to Twister...Ride it Out at Universal Studios Florida.
+The park would feature various attractions, including Armageddon – Les Effets Speciaux.
+Themed to the 1998 film, Armageddon, it would be a special effects attraction similar to Twister...Ride it Out at Universal Studios Florida and Backdraft at Universal Studios Hollywood.
 Construction of the attraction began in 2000 with the rest of the park.
+It would be located in the Backlot area right by Rock 'n' Roller Coaster and Moteurs...
+Action!: Stunt Show Spectacular.

 Armageddon – Les Effets Speciaux opened on time with Walt Disney Studios Park on March 16, 2002.

 On December 10, 2018, Walt Disney Studios Paris announced that the last day for Armageddon – Les Effets Speciaux would occur on March 31, 2019.
 That same day, the park announced that the Backlot area would be transformed into Avengers Campus.
 On the final day of operation, a closing ceremony was held exclusively for Infinity Annual passholders.

 Attraction summary

 Queue and pre-show

 Guests entered studio 7-A or studio 7-B, where the attraction took place.
 In the queue, guests walked through a switchback section with actor posters.
 The Armadillo vehicle could be spotted in the area.
 At the end of the queue, guests waited outside for the doors to open.
 Guests then walked into the building, where a Cast Member explained the part they are about to play in the shooting.
-A pre-show presentation included a short history of special effects with several clips from various blockbuster films, such as Return of the Jedi, Star Wars: Episode I – The Phantom Menace, Independence Day, Dinosaur, The Abyss, Honey, I Blew Up the Kid, Inspector Gadget and Georges Méliès' films.
+A pre-show presentation included a short history of special effects with several clips from various blockbuster films, such as Return of the Jedi, Star Wars: Episode I – The Phantom Menace, Independence Day, Dinosaur, Pearl Harbor, The Abyss, Honey, I Blew Up the Kid, Inspector Gadget and Georges Méliès' films.
 After this, Michael Clarke Duncan ("Bear" in the movie) would give guests a speech.
 They learned they will enter the recreation of the modified Mir from the film.
 Two main characters will join them: the central computer of the Station and Colonel Andropov.
 The films and spiel of both studios were identical, although they have different art work on display.